2. Digital bodies

 Final

 This hand belongs to the body of a zombie or a mummy.
 The twist in my work is that I wanted to transition from an inert form to a living one; the effect works, but the aesthetic suggests something dead.
-A dead alive ?
+A living dead ?
 YES !!!

 Next to the real hand ↓